 History of the AP Program

-The College Board AP program is now comprised of 38 courses that span a variety of different subject areas including the arts, sciences, math, world language and culture, English, and the humanities.
+The College Board AP program now comprises 38 courses that span a variety of different subject areas, including art, science, math, world languages and cultures, English, and the humanities.
 The popularity of AP classes and exams has grown rapidly over time.
-Nearly 4.5 million AP tests were administered in 2015 to 2.5 million students at 21,594 schools across the country.
+More than 5 million AP tests were administered in 2019 to 2.8 million students at 22,678 schools across the country.

 The program began in the 1950s following concerns about the transition between high school and college-level work.
 Several studies were conducted through the Fund for the Advancement of Education, which recommended that high schools and colleges work together to avoid repeating coursework and allow high school students to advance more quickly when appropriate.
 It was suggested that exams be administered that would give students the ability to earn college credit while still in high school.